Some Applications of Abelianization in Gromov-Witten Theory: Introduction

-The \textit{extended GIT presentation} mentioned in this theorem is a vector space $X \times \AA^1$ and a group $G \times \Gm$ with an appropriately defined action and character so that the stacky GIT quotient is still equal to $\cX$.
-The \textit{Weyl-invariant sectors} are defined via a maximal torus $T \subset G$ and its Weyl group: the vector space $H^\bullet_{CR}(X\sslash_\theta G; \QQ)$ is equal to the singular cohomology of a disconnected space (the inertia stack) with open and closed subspaces called \textit{sectors}, and the sectors are indexed by certain conjugacy classes in $G$.
-The Weyl-invariant sectors are those whose associated conjugacy class contains a Weyl-invariant element of $T$.
+The vector space $H^\bullet_{\CR}(\cX; \QQ)$ is is equal to the singular cohomology of a disconnected space (the inertia stack) with open and closed subspaces called \textit{sectors}, which are indexed by certain conjugacy classes in $G$.
+We define the \textit{Weyl-invariant sectors} to be those sectors whose associated conjugacy class contains a Weyl-invariant element of $T$.
+Our main theorem provides a formula for a series containing the invariants of $\cX$ with arbitrarily many insertions equal to fundamental classes of Weyl-invariant sectors.

-Theorem \ref{thm:intro} is stated for a $G$-representation $X$, but it can be profitably used to study the Gromov-Witten invariants of $\cY:= Y\sslash_\theta G$ when $Y \subset X$ is a complete intersection.
-The setup we need is a second $G$-representation $E$ and an equivariant regular section $s$ of the induced equivariant vector bundle on $X$.
-If $Y$ is the zero locus of $s$, then we say that we have a \textit{CI-GIT presentation} for $\cY$ (the CI stands for ``complete intersection'').
-In this situation \cite{Webb21} has a formula for the Gromov-Witten invariants of $\cY$ in terms of the data $(X, G, \theta, E, s)$, even when $E$ is not convex (see also \cite{Wang, JSZ} for the case when $G=T$).
-In Section \ref{sec:ci-git-pres} we discuss when one can extend the CI-GIT presentation using Theorem \ref{thm:intro} to get more information about the invariants of $\cY$.